eugene-o-z/EWZSearchBundle/README.md

 ```

 ## Configuration
-Define you search indices in the config.yml.
+Define your search indices in the config.yml.
 You can use the EWZSearchBundle with multiple search indices and with various Analyzers.

 **NOTE**: If you want to include numbers in your search queries then you'll need to set
 analyzer to Zend\Search\Lucene\Analysis\Analyzer\Common\TextNum\CaseInsensitive